kacpertopol/wallCal/README.md

 # dependencies

-The scripts in this repository depend on the following programms being available:
+The scripts in this repository depend on the following programs being available:

 - `feh` (<https://feh.finalrewind.org/>)
 - `convert` (part of ImageMagick <https://imagemagick.org/>)